Kurdistan Workers' Party: Training camps

 The first training camps were established in 1982 in Turkey, Iraq, Syria, Iran and also in Beqaa Valley with the support of the Syrian government.
 In the third party congress of October 1986, the PKK established the Mahsum Korkmaz Academy in the Beqaa Valley.
 After Turkey pressured Syria to enforce its closure in 1992, the academy moved to Damascus.
 After the Iran-Iraq War and the Kurdish Civil War, the PKK moved all its camps to Northern Iraq in 1998.
 The PKK had also completely moved to Qandil Mountains from Beqaa Valley, under intensive pressure, after Syria expelled Öcalan and shut down all camps established in the region.
+The PKK was possibly inspired by other Kurdish groups who settled there earlier, such as Komala and Jund al-Islam (predecessor of Ansar al-Islam).
 At the time, Northern Iraq was experiencing a vacuum of control after the Gulf War-related Operation Provide Comfort.
 Instead of a single training camp that could be easily destroyed, the organization created many small camps.
 During this period the organization set up a fully functioning enclave with training camps, storage facilities, and reconnaissance and communications centers.

 In 2007, the organization was reported to have camps strung out through the mountains that straddle the border between Turkey and Iraq, including in Sinaht, Haftanin, Kanimasi and Zap.
 The organization developed two types of camps.
 The mountain camps, located in Turkey, Iraq and Iran, are used as forward bases from which militants carry out attacks against Turkish military bases.
 The units deployed there are highly mobile and the camps have only minimal infrastructure.
 The other permanent camps, in the Qandil Mountains of Iraq, have more developed infrastructure—including a field hospital, electricity generators and a large proportion of the PKK's lethal and non-lethal supplies.
 The organization is also using the Qandil mountain camps for its political activities.
 It was reported in 2004 that there was another political training camp in Belgium, evidence that the organization had used training camps in Europe for political and ideological training.